movementlabsxyz/MIP/MIP/mip-125/README.md

 #### Reward Rate Determination

-The per-epoch reward rate is automatically calculated using the following formula:
+The per-epoch reward rate is automatically calculated using the following formula :

 ```
 rewards_rate_numerator = (target_apr_percentage * rewards_rate_denominator / 100) / num_epochs_in_a_year
 ```

-**Parameters:**
+**Parameters** (names do not reflect codebase names):

 - `target_apr_percentage`: <VALUE> (for <VALUE>% APR)
 - `rewards_rate_denominator`: 1_000_000_000 (for precision)
 - `num_epochs_in_a_year`: 4_380 (based on 2-hour epochs)